-Particulars regarding the sensational occurrence were difficult to procure, Dark-Redmond, who wore a hard felt hat and a dark overcoat, was seen to stagger and fall, and at the same time three or four men ran were going home-around the wounded man who had fallen on the pavement, his head towards the houses and his face in the BLEEDING FREELY.
-He was bleeding freely from an ugly wound on the left jaw and the back of his head was badly bruised by the fall.
-He never regained consciousness and expired His right hand was trust into the pocket of his overcost, and the fingers were tightly clenched over the but of his automatic pistol, as if he were about to draw it.
-It would appear that the first shot missed its mark, and it is assumed that then the Commissioner, instantly realising his danger made an effort to draw his revolver, but b. fore he could do so the second shot took THE RIGHT FOOD FOR PIGS.
+STAGGERED AND FELL Particulars regarding the sensational ocurrence were difficult to procure, Dark-Redmond, who wore a hard felt hat and a dark overcoat, was seen to stagger and fall, were going home-around the wounded man who had fallen on the pavement, his head towards the houses and his face in the BLEEDING FREELY.
+He was bleeding freely from an ugl wound on the left jaw and the back of his His right hand was trust into the pocket of his overcoat, and the fingers were tightly clenched over the but of his automatic pistol Is would appear that the first shot misse fore he could do so the second shot took THE RIGHT FOOD FOR PIGS.

 The profitable rearing of pigs depends largely on the choice of the cheapest prices.
 The range of foods is large, and much experimental work has been done in every country with a view to determining pig-keepers could not go astray if they A thrilling story was told by Mr. Cul-hane, President of the local Sinn Fein inary pig food.
 This is a cheap and most graphic address: "Approve, Dublin."
 Rev Father Corcoran, C.C, visited Nocould not see me.
 I could not say that and from the Makers, Adamsan and Co., a greate surprise, and he would propose octor negh last week end.
 His numerous friends at the door then began.
 Nine policemen veterinary Chemists, Enniskillen.
 Wholethat the two pence three farthings of an in the town were delighted to see him in then entered the house, having forced the sale Agent: Thomas McMullan & Co. door.
-Some of them rushed upstairs and Adamson's Worm Powders for Pigs are estimate, as submitted by the Clerk, was ON THE VICEROY.
-Mr M. Maguire, U.O (chairman) presided at a meeting of the above on Tuesday night Oh the proposition of the Chairman, seconded by Mr E. O"Toole, a- vote of sympathy was passed with Mr James Cooney, Messrs Maguire, Morrissey, and Gleeson were appointed as representatives of the in the sum of £50 on his release from prison In Transport Union on the Arbitration Board, of which the Rev T O'Donohue is chairman.
-It was announced that the new rates of another term of three months. contributions for 1920 will be 6d per week Sergeant Hannon said he knew that the defendant kept this shop in Parnell street.
-Defendant (excitedly) He does not know.
-He is a d-- liar if he says he knows I have dan I T and G. W.U. in last week's issue it a shop there.
-I was in prison for the last week It is an outrage on the whole city of jordan are now Union men.
-This should Dublin. vidence Mr Cooper asked the defendant if he wished to ask the sergeant any questions Defendant : Oh, I will ask him no questions.
+Some of them rushed upstairs and Adamson's Worm Powders for Pigs are estimate, as submitted by the Clerk, was Ashtown Incident, ON THE VICEROY.
+Mr M. Maguire, U.O (chairman) presided Sergeant Hannon said he knew that the defendant kept this shop in Parnell street. dan I T and G. W.U. in last week's issue it a shop there.
+I was in prison for the last week It is an outrage on the whole city of Dublin. read " are all non-union men, with one exvidence Mr Cooper asked the defendant if he wished to ask the sergeant any questions Defendant : Oh, I will ask him no questions.
 I am not a subject of you; I am s subject of the Irish Republic, which is a liv ing fact-not guesswork.

-When the case for the prosecution had It has been arranged by the War Trade he any statem at to make.
+It has been arranged by the War Trade he any statem at to make.
 Department to permit, on licence the export from Ireland of 2,500 cattle for France, and a like number for Belgium, during the current quarter.
 Licences will be granted to each consignor for a lot not exceeding 100 head of cattle.
-The animals may be fat or store cattle, but not milch cows or springers, and export will be permitted either di- cised the simplest of common sense, and for the past week. fitted for the safety and welfare of the ani- In connection with the present restrictions streets.
-Many of the shops which suffered on the export of dead meat, the Ministry of Food will not object to the shipment of dead meat from Ireland to the Continent proviarrived in Thurles on Thursday night, and | ded the total quantity does not exceed 500 RENOVATING PASTURES AND MEADOWS.
+The animals may be fat or store cattle, but not milch cows or springers, and export will be permitted either di- cised the simplest of common sense, and fitted for the safety and welfare of the ani- In connection with the present restrictions streets.
+Many of the shops which suffered on the export of dead meat, the Ministry of Food will not object to the shipment of dead meat from Ireland to the Continent provi- RENOVATING PASTURES AND MEADOWS.